-Psychology: 1 credit - Have you ever wondered about the brain and how it works?
-Or why we feel happy or sad?
+Psychology: 1 credit - Has your student ever wondered about the brain and how it works?
+Or why they feel happy or sad?
 Psychology seeks to explain those things and more!
 In this full-year elective course, students will learn about and discuss the basics of psychology and the study of it.
-The course will explore how the brain works and thinks, why we feel and act the way we do, and much more!
+This course will explore how the brain works and thinks, why we feel and act the way we do, and much more!